 e.
 The Student Congress must take action within two weeks of the open hearing.

 Section I. General Amendment Procedure: The students reserve to themselves the power to petition, to propose amendments to this constitution, and to directly enact or reject such amendments at the polls.
 The Congress shall accept amendments to this constitution whenever two-thirds (2/3) of the members of the Congress shall deem it necessary or whenever a petition is signed by 20% of the student body.
 In either case, any proposed amendment shall become valid as a part of this constitution when ratified by a majority of the student body that vote.

 Section II.
 Amendments to Article XI: The Students shall have the power to amend and ratify Article XI concerning Standing Committees subject to a two-thirds (2/3) majority vote of the Student Congress.

 In all parliamentary questions not settled by this Constitution, Robert’s Rules of Order, Newly Revised, shall govern the Congress.

 Section I. The Food Service Committee shall work with the students and the Food Service provider serving as a liaison, working to improve the quality of food service, and serve as an outlet for student comments and concerns.

-- The food service committee shall meet on a monthly basis with the food service provider and students shall solicit student comments and concerns using a food service website and e-mail account.
+The food service committee shall meet on a monthly basis with the food service provider and students shall solicit student comments and concerns.

 Section II.
 The Student Rights Committee shall be to serve as an advisory committee to the Student Congress, to serve as a resource for students seeking knowledge of Doane College policy, to serve as peer appeals advisors, to actively pursue input from the student body, and to give input to the Doane College administration on behalf of the student body on matters of institutional policy.

-Section III.
+Section IV.
 The Student Congress shall have the right to form a new standing committee when the congress deems it necessary.